Russian PSO-1 sniper scope Прицел снайперский оптический ПСО-1

 The newer PSO-1M2 variation is the standard scope for the SVD sniper rifle.

 NPZ PSO scopes with illuminated reticles are made from magnesium alloy and come with fully multicoated optics.
 Considered the higher end of military side mount scopes, the quality is claimed to be higher than POSP scopes, mostly because of the higher quality control proceedures in place to be certified as "milspec".
-The PSO-1M2 features a red illuminated reticle with light provided by a simple diode.
+The PSO-1M2 features a red illuminated reticle with light provided by a simple light-emitting diode.
 It has professionally ground optics, a baked enamel finish for scratch protection, and an attached, quick-deploy, extendable sunshade.

-The scope mount is adjustable for tension on the rifle's rail.
+The scope mount is adjustable for tension on the rifle's mounting rail.
 There is a castle nut that screws into the bottom of the locking lever.
 Press the spring-loaded portion of the clamp down and either tighten or loosen the castle nut as needed.

 The scope is factory matched to the rifle by engraving the serial number on the scope mount.